matrix-org/matrix-spec-proposals/README.md

 #### Stable and unstable prefixes

-*Unstable* prefixes are the namespaces which are used by implementations while an MSC is not yet accepted.
-For instance, an MSC can propose that a `m.space` event type or an `/_matrix/client/v1/account/whoami` endpoint should exist.
+"Unstable prefixes" are the namespaces which are used by implementations while an MSC is not yet accepted.

+For instance, an MSC might propose that a `m.space` event type or an `/_matrix/client/v1/account/whoami` endpoint should exist.
-However, an implementation of that same MSC cannot use a *stable* prefix (in the case, `/_matrix/client/` or `m.`) until the MSC has been accepted, as the underlying design may change at any time; the design is *unstable*.
+However, implementations cannot use these *stable* identifiers until the MSC has been accepted, as the underlying design may change at any time; the design is *unstable*.

-Typically MSCs will define `org.matrix.msc1234` (using the real MSC number once known) as an *unstable* prefix.
-For the above examples, this would mean using `org.matrix.msc1234.space` and `/_matrix/client/unstable/org.matrix.msc1234/account/whoami` to allow for breaking changes between edits of the MSC itself, or to not clash with another MSC that's attempting to add the same stable identifiers.
-The unstable prefixes, in this case, are `org.matrix.msc1234` and `/_matrix/client/unstable` respectively.
+Instead, an MSC can define a namespace such as `org.matrix.msc1234` (using the real MSC number once known) which is added to the stable identifier, allowing for breaking changes between edits of the MSC itself, and preventing clashes with other MSCs that might attempt to add the same stable identifiers.

+For the above examples, this would mean using `org.matrix.msc1234.space` and `/_matrix/client/unstable/org.matrix.msc1234/account/whoami`.
 It is also fine to use more traditional forms of namespace prefixes, such as `com.example.*` (e.g. `com.example.space`).

 Note: not all MSCs need to make use of unstable prefixes.
-They are only needed when defining new endpoints, field names, etc. in your MSC, and serve to allow implementations of your MSC to exist in the wild before your MSC is accepted.
+They are only needed if implementations of your MSC need to exist in the wild before your MSC is accepted, *and* the MSC defines new endpoints, field names, etc.

+#### Unstable feature flags

 It is common when implementing support for an MSC that a client may wish to check if the homeserver it is communicating with supports an MSC.